 PLAY program will plan and organize off-site excursions.
 These experiences deepen understanding of concepts already learned and provide opportunities for social development.
+Children are held accountable for their behavior while off-site.

 Any off-site activities must follow procedures outlined in the Palliser Regional School's Administrative Procedure 260.